Andrevitali/g8-2024-website/_pages/our-vision.markdown

 <br>
 #### Conquering the world

 The best way to make CraveIT useful is by expanding its geographical reach to the **rest of Italy, and beyond**.
-For each city, we can identify its typical dishes and flavors, and direct our users to the perfect restaurants.
+For any city, we can identify its typical dishes and flavors, guiding our users to the perfect restaurants.
 <br>
-CraveIT represents a natural integration to the **turism** industry.
-Locals might already be familiar with the best spots in town, and have their personal opinionated ranking of those; the time users will need CraveIT the most is when they're visiting some place new.
+Locals may already know the best places in town and have their own personal rankings, but tourists will fully utilize CraveIT's potential when exploring new destinations.
+This makes CraveIT an ideal fit for the **tourism** industry.

 So what's the best baklava in Istanbul?
 We hope, one day, CraveIT will know the answer.